n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.invoiceninjatrigger.md

 2. Select the 'Invoice Created' option from the *Event* dropdown list to receive updates when a new invoice is created.
 3. Click on *Execute Node* to run the workflow.

-!!! note "Activate workflow for production"
+/// note | Activate workflow for production
 You'll need to save the workflow and then click on the Activate toggle on the top right of the screen to activate the workflow.
 Your workflow will then be triggered as specified by the settings in the Invoice Ninja Trigger node.
+///